Electrical safety in rented homes

 report electrical faults as soon as you spot a problem

-You can carry out a visual safety check but don't try to do your own electrical repairs.
+You can carry out a visual safety check but do not try to do your own electrical repairs.

 Electrical safety checks in private rented homes

-From 1 July 2020, private landlords must make sure that all electrical installations are inspected and tested by a registered electrician.
+Private landlords must make sure that all electrical installations like light and plug sockets are checked and tested by a registered electrician.

-The electrician will produce a report for the landlord.
-You should be given a copy.
+The electrician writes a report for the landlord.
+You should get a copy.

-The inspection should take place at least once every 5 years.
+The check should take place at least once every 5 years.

 If your tenancy started on or after 1 June 2020